What Are the Forms of Sjögren's Syndrome?

 Sjögren's syndrome occurs in two basic forms: primary Sjögren's syndrome -- the disease by itself and not associated with any other illness; and secondary Sjögren's syndrome -- disease that develops in the presence of another autoimmune disease such as rheumatoid arthritis, lupus, or vasculitis.

 As many as four million people in the U.S. have Sjögren's syndrome.
 More than 90% of them are women.
 The disease can affect people of any race or age, although the average age of onset is the late 40s.

 How Is Sjögren's Syndrome Diagnosed?

 The diagnosis of primary Sjögren's syndrome is based on several factors, including:

 - Presence of dry eyes and mouth.
-An ophthalmologist can detect dry eyes by measuring tear production or by carefully examining the status of the tear film of the eye.
+An eye doctor can detect dry eyes by measuring tear production or by carefully examining the status of the tear film of the eye.

 - Certain laboratory tests also suggest that dry eyes and mouth are caused by autoimmune mechanisms.
 Examples include the presence of auto-antibodies in the blood, known as anti-SSA or anti-SSB (also called anti-Ro or anti-La).